Verna-Earth/interview-coding-challenge-1/README.md

 1. `git clone` this repo.
 2. Write a small but functionally-complete app that meets the brief, below.
    Make as many commits as you normally would do.
+3. Include a document to explain how the reviewer can run your app.
-3. Create a pull-request to merge your solution back to `main`.
+4. Create a pull-request to merge your solution back to `main`.

 If you're not a GitHub user, or your GH account is private: